Isata Kanneh-Mason - Piano

-Isata Kanneh-Mason’s debut album, Romance, drew popular and critical acclaim, entering the UK classical charts at No.1 when it was released in July 2019 and leading Gramophone magazine to extol the recording as ‘one of the most charming and engaging debuts’ and Classic FM to praise Isata as ‘a player of considerable talent’.
+Isata Kanneh-Mason is the recipient of the 2021 Leonard Bernstein Award, a 2020 Opus Klassik award for best young artist and, as a member of the Kanneh-Mason family, the 2021 best classical artist at the Global Awards.
+Her debut album on Decca Classics, Romance – the Piano Music of Clara Schumann, drew popular and critical acclaim, entering the UK classical charts at No. 1 when it was released in July 2019 and leading Gramophone magazine to extol the recording as ‘one of the most charming and engaging debuts’ and Classic FM to praise Isata as ‘a player of considerable talent’.
+This was followed in July 2021 by Summertime, featuring Barber’s Piano Sonata and a world premiere recording of Samuel Coleridge-Taylor’s Impromptu in B minor.
+Her most recent release, Muse, with brother Sheku, features the Rachmaninoff and Barber Sonatas for cello and piano.